alovena/SQL/README.md

 - ( + Inner Join)

 <blockquote>
-  I tried to use Inner join first time,
+  I tried to use Inner join first time,</br>
   It extracts data with the same column values
   <h5>(In my case buycomment.idx == buylist.id)</h5>
 </blockquote>